MatBylin/swag-buddy-training/README.md

 :white_check_mark: Exercise 1:
 Implement LoginPage.class page object.
 Within LoginPage implement locators and methods responsible for login to the application.
 We will use PageFactory implementation of the POP look here: https://www.browserstack.com/guide/page-object-model-in-selenium.

-Exercise 2: Implement test that validates positive login scenario.
+:white_check_mark: Exercise 2: Implement test that validates positive login scenario.
 Use valid credentials and make sure that login was succesffull (validate products page opened).

 Exercise 3: Implement test that validates negative login scenario.
 Validate that user is left on the login page with validation message displayed.